4cecoder/img/README.md

 `img <image_filename>`

-# Controls:
+### Controls:

-    There are no controls in this program, only a static image display.
+   There are no controls *YET* in this program, only a static image display.